Why Do So Many People Get Denied SSDI?

 Key Takeaways

-• Consistent medical treatment, detailed symptom documentation, and complete application preparation are essential for SSDI approval success
+- Consistent medical treatment, detailed symptom documentation, and complete application preparation are commonly emphasized by applicants preparing an SSDI claim.